emqx/emqx-docs/en_US/durability/management.md

 Once executed, it creates a plan of operations that leads to fair allocation of the shards between the sites, and then continues to execute it in the background.

 ::: warning
-Updating the list of durable storage replicas is a costly operation, since it may involve copying large volumes of data between the sites.
+Updating the list of durable storage replicas can be costly as it may involve copying large volumes of data between sites.
 :::

 Example: